kicks-app/kicks-app-wordpress/wp-content/themes/kicks-app/README.md

 ## Demo

-Get a quick view by visiting the Demo-Site (Bootstrap 4-alpha)
+Get yourself an impression by visiting the Demo (Bootstrap 4-alpha).

 This theme has been tested using Wordpress Theme Unit Data which can be found [here](https://codex.wordpress.org/Theme_Unit_Test).

 ## Bootstrap

-KicksApp Wordpress-Theme is bundled with [wp-bootstrap-hooks](https://github.com/rexblack/wp-bootstrap-hooks) which automatically generates Bootstrap-compatible markup under the hood.
+KicksApp Wordpress-Theme depends on [wp-bootstrap-hooks](https://github.com/rexblack/wp-bootstrap-hooks) which automatically generates Bootstrap-compatible markup under the hood.

 We're using the sass-based version of Bootstrap 3.
 If you're keen on using Bootstrap 4, checkout the `bs4`-branch.